traxys/kabalist/README.md

 You will need to edit the endpoint definition file [endpoint definition](endpoint.url).

+This is only needed for:

+ - The android application
+ - The Web Application if it is not served from the same domain as the API Server

 ### Building the API server

 You can then run a `cargo build --release` to generate the CLI, API Server and Admin Tool.
 This will _require_ the `DATABASE_URL` variable, as SQL queries are checked against the DB at compile time.